george24601/notes/mgmt/build_team.md

 * Pull the trigger and going into prod
 * Deal with vendors/external partners

-Never ever hire a person you feel is overly ego-driven.

 If the candidate is gung-ho about functional programming and microservices and you are happy in a more conservative technical space, you may end up with someone who wants to make big technical changes that you might not agree with.
 The team should feel a general alignment to their technical perspective, and ideally people are excited about working for this person because they feel that they will learn something, but don't just hire them as a manager because people are excited about their technical chops.

 Authority care most what you can contribute in the future